cybnity/foundation/docs/uml/implementation/README.md

 Presentation of the implementation view regarding each layer (e.g user interface, application, domain, infrastructure) and technical structures supporting the design models.
 The version of each diagram shown in this area is the latest produced via the source file (Implementation view).

-# GUIDELINES & PRINCIPLES
-Identify the guidelines and principles of implementation that are framing the implementation tactics (e.g distribution of codes, configuration via packaging model) and that help selection of implementation frameworks (e.g for dependencies injection, UI layer kit implementation, coupling of service components) according to a Domain-Driven Development approach.
+Identify here the main guidelines and principles of implementation that are framing the implementation tactics (e.g distribution of codes, configuration via packaging model) and that help selection of implementation frameworks (e.g for dependencies injection, UI layer kit implementation, coupling of service components) according to a Domain-Driven Development approach.

-## PRINCIPLES
+# MODULARITY PRINCIPLES
 Presentation of the implementation principles respected by the CYBNITY technical designers, developers and packaging managers.

-### Application Packaging
+## APPLICATION PACKAGING
 The packaging of technical and business components is framed according to dependencies and embedding principles.

 ![image](Application_system_packaging_principle.PNG)